winitzki/scall/tutorial/programming_dhall.md

   let append : {} → {} → {} = λ(_ : {}) → λ(_ : {}) → {=}
   in { unit = { empty, append } }
 ```
-So, we may say that `Monoid` is applicative (although not a functor).
+So, we may say that `Monoid` type constructor is applicative (although not a functor).
 To express that property, let us define the `Applicative` typeclass independently of `Functor`:

 ```dhall